AGREED TERMS (July 2021)

 11.3 Each of us may only use the other’s confidential information for the purpose of fulfilling our respective obligations under the Contract.

-12.1 The initial term of the Contract will be for six, 12 or 24 months, as detailed in your proposal, from the Statement of Work, after which you may only terminate the Contract by giving 30 days prior notice.
+12.1 The initial term of the Contract will be for 6, 12 or 24 months or as detailed in your proposal, from the Statement of Work, after which the contract shall continue on a rolling 60 day term and you may only terminate the Contract by giving 60 days prior notice.

 12.2 Without limiting any of our other rights, we may suspend the performance of the Services, or terminate the Contract with immediate effect by giving written notice to you if:

 (a) you commit a material breach of any term of the Contract and (if such a breach is remediable) fail to remedy that breach within 10 working days of you being notified in writing to do so;

 (b) you fail to pay any amount due under the Contract on the due date for payment;

 (c) you take any step or action in connection with you entering administration, provisional liquidation or any composition or arrangement with your creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of your assets or ceasing to carry on business.